solidusio/solidus/guides/source/developers/events/overview.html.md

 ## Subscribing to events

-`Spree::Event.subscribe` allows to subscribe to a certain event.
+`Spree::Event.subscribe` allows you to subscribe to a certain event.
 The event name is mandatory, the optional block will be executed every time the event is fired: